Presentation and Assets Directorate

 - Management of waste and recycling collection, landfill sites, transfer stations and street cleaning

-- Designing and delivering infrastructure, including Council owned buildings
+- Planning, designing and delivering infrastructure, including Council owned buildings

 - Management of significant infrastructure projects